 Docracy has an easy to use Design License Agreement Contract for artists.

 Music Contracts 101 offers a template for those in the recording fields.
 It’s fairly involved, but should give you a good idea of what to look for in a contract.

-Mid Atlantic Arts Foundation is pleased to offer these links as a service to our users.
+Mid Atlantic Arts is pleased to offer these links as a service to our users.
 Mid Atlantic Arts Foundation takes no responsibility for any misinformation contained on the listed sites, and strongly suggests contacting someone with legal expertise before entering into any binding agreement.